 Give A Deadline

 Employees and coaches should schedule regular check-ins with each other to make sure everything is going as it should and there are no issues or questions keeping them from staying on track.
-During these chats, coaches ask their coachees for their input for ways to alter the coaching plan that would better support the employee in achieving their goals.
+During these chats, coaches ask their coachees for their input for ways to alter the employee coaching plan that would better support the employee in achieving their goals.

 Hold Them Accountable